-Amit Levy is a doctoral student at the Department of History, Hebrew University of Jerusalem.
-He received the Jacob L. Talmon Prize for excellence in his M.A.
-Studies.
-Amit’s research interests are German Orientalism and the history of interlingual encounters.
+Amit Levy is a doctoral student at the Department of History and Jack, Joseph & Morton Mandel School for Advanced Studies in the Humanities (PhD Honors Program), Hebrew University of Jerusalem.
+He He is interested in the history of humanities, intellectual history, and German Orientalism.
+In 2017/8 Amit was a doctoral fellow at the Leo Baeck Fellowship Program.
 His MA Thesis, submitted to the Hebrew University of Jerusalem, examined the life and work of German-Jewish orientalist Martin Meir Plessner (1900-1973).

 - "'The Sheik': Understanding American Orientalism through Visual and Narrative Differences in Three Decades of Discussion,” Slil 10 (Winter 2016), pp. 39-57.
 [IN HEBREW]

 - "'Ma'alesh, Nistader': Arabic in the Folklore of the Palmach during the 1940s,” Hayo Haya 11 (Autumn 2015), pp. 46-66.
 [IN HEBREW]